 The evaluation process follows rigorous procedure.
 A group of judges will be assigned for every project.
 Each assigned judge will evaluate each project independently.

-After the completion of the evaluation process, we will shortlist the participating projects and will contact by April 18 ONLY the best 10 projects to attend the competition on April 27, 2017.
+After the completion of the evaluation process, we will shortlist the participating projects and will contact by April 10, 2018 for ONLY the best 10 projects to attend the competition.

 At the event day, a panel of professional judges will evaluate the 10 shortlisted projects of each category and accordingly select the best three projects in each category.
 Three prizes (first, second, and third places) will be awarded.